• Skip to primary navigation

 Which is Better to Work for, Charter Schools or Public Schools?

 The answer to his part of the charter school vs public school debate depends on the teacher’s teaching preference.
-If you love to teach a small class, you would find working in a charter school better than working in a public school.
+If you love to teach a small class, you will find working in a charter school better than working in a public school.

 You may also want to know How to become a Substitute Teacher – The Training, Licenses, Salary & Cost

-Charter Schools vs Public School Facts
+Charter Schools vs Public Schools Facts

-While you’ve gotten some adequate knowledge about charter schools vs public schools, let’s look at some fast facts!
+While you’ve gotten adequate knowledge about charter schools vs public schools, let’s look at some fast facts!

 • As of 2016–17, about 2/3 of charter schools in the USA were stand-alone schools that groups or organizations like groups of teachers, community groups, and universities created and operated.